raghavtalwar/Red-Team-Operations/10 - Lateral Movement (TA0008)/Pivoting & Redirection.md

 ## [[Double Pivoting via SSH]]

 ### Overview
+Challenge 2: The next challenge is to SSH to the pivot host through the bastion.
+The address is `10.212.243.13` with `user: tyler and password: fightclub`
-Challenge 2: You will use the bastion host to communicate with a Jumphost or an intermediary host.
+- We will use the bastion host to communicate with a Jumphost or an intermediary host.
 In the first method we will use a forward tunnel to the second SSH host in order to connect.

 ### Enumeration